-Meaghan is an associate with the Cox & Palmer office in Charlottetown.
+Meaghan is a partner with the Cox & Palmer office in Charlottetown.
 She graduated from the University of Prince Edward Island (BBA) and received the 2009 Prince Edward Island Law Foundation Scholarship, following which she attended Dalhousie University Schulich School of Law attaining a Juris Doctor (2011).

 Meaghan practices in the areas of litigation, employment and labour law, administrative law, estate planning and real property.
 Her experience in the areas of employment, labour, and administrative law has provided her opportunity to work on a variety of issues including wrongful dismissal lawsuits, governance and regulatory issues, drafting employment/termination agreements, judicial review applications and the resolution of human rights complaints.